Maureen Braziel

-Maureen Braziel was one of the pioneers of Women's Judo competition.
+Maureen Braziel (born September 8, 1945) was one of the pioneers of Women's Judo competition.
 She has been thought of as being one of the top Judoka in the United States, and within the 1970s.

 Competition

 She won the silver medal heavyweight in the 1971 British Open, and bronze in the open division.
 She was the first female to place in international competition in Judo.
 As a result, helped to make women's Judo a sport under the Amateur Athletic Union.
 Maureen was the women's US National 1st-place winner for the heavyweight division and the grand champion for the years 1974, 1975, and 1976.